djvaron/Goldbach/README.md

 For problem sizes greater than 10<sup>7</sup>, our code spends more time in the sieve subroutine than the verification loop.
 Thus, we expect that parallelizing the sieve should produce the greatest performance gains when the problem size is large.

 ## 4. OpenMP
-We parallelize the two loops in the sieve and the main function verification's outer loop.
+We parallelize the all loops in the sieve.
+The if-statement break within the main function prevents us from parallelizing the inner loop.
-We implemented OpenMP and parallelized our code across 1 to 32 threads on the `huce_intel` partition and generated the figure below for a problem sizes of 10<sup>10</sup>,10<sup>9</sup> and 10<sup>8</sup>.
+We implemented OpenMP parallelization across 1 to 32 threads on the `huce_intel` partition and generated the figure below for a problem sizes of 10<sup>10</sup>,10<sup>9</sup> and 10<sup>8</sup>.
 We see the largest speedup for 10<sup>8</sup> versus larger problem sizes.
 As the primes array grows, the code spends a proportionally longer time creating the array versus checking through the array.
 This causes a disproportionate increase in the sieve with respect to the main function.
+The sudden increase in 0<sup>8</sup> at 32 threads that is not seen in 10<sup>9</sup> and 10<sup>10</sup> can be owed to the shift in sieve versus main function times at 10<sup>8</sup>.
+After 10<sup>8</sup> the parallelization in the sieve doesn't overcome the increasing time burden of creating the primes array.
 <img src="https://github.com/ardwwa/Goldbach/blob/master/omp_speedup_10.png" width="600" alt="OPENMP"/>

 ## 5. MPI
 We explored two MPI implementations of our code.